-Due to a bruised vocal cord that resulted from complications after laryngitis, this weekend’s performances of Brandi Carlile with the Seattle Symphony: Right Now Is At The Speed of Light on December 13, 14 and 15, 2019 are postponed to February 21, 22 and 23, 2020, with times to be confirmed.
+Performances of Brandi Carlile with the Seattle Symphony: Right Now Is At The Speed of Light, originally scheduled for December 13, 14 and 15, 2019 have been rescheduled to February 21, 22 and 23, 2020.

 PLUS: special guest The Secret Sisters